htihle/htihle.github.io/cv.md

 - Master in Astronomy (2016), Institute of Theoretical Astrophysics, University of Oslo

 **Awards:**
 - His Majesty The King’s gold medal for best doctoral thesis in the Faculty of Mathematics and Natural Sciences at the University of Oslo in 2021

 **Publications**
-- Published 51 papers in Cosmology as of December 2024, with a total of 722 citations and an h-index of 17 ([NASA/ADS](https://ui.adsabs.harvard.edu/search/p_=0&q=orcid%3A0000-0003-3420-7766)).
+- Published 51 papers in the field of Cosmology as of December 2024, with a total of 722 citations and an h-index of 17 ([NASA/ADS](https://ui.adsabs.harvard.edu/search/p_=0&q=orcid%3A0000-0003-3420-7766)).
 Topics include robust end-to-end data analysis for cosmological experiments, Bayesian data analysis and cosmologican parameter inference

 **Skills:**
 - Programming: Python, Fortran, C++